Updated 26 July 2021

 International fieldwork (research and teaching)

 Planning for international fieldwork (both for research and for teaching) can now begin, although with so many unknowns, we recommend that wherever possible you plan for UK-based fieldwork instead.
-If international fieldwork is considered essential, please be aware that you must have followed the stringent approval processes – including both the fieldwork risk assessment process and the Travel against FCDO advice procedure.
+If international fieldwork is considered essential, please be aware that you must have followed the stringent approval processes.
+This includes both the fieldwork risk assessment process and – where travel is to a country where the FCDO advises against all or against all but essential travel – the Travel against FCDO advice procedure.
 Of course, international travel may be prevented at the last minute, due to fast-changing government (and local) rules specific to each country.

 Travelling overseas for personal/recreational reasons